How to Clean an Inflatable Kayak (May 2026) Expert Guide

 Advanced Cleaning Products:

-- 303 Aerospace Protectant - Essential UV protection ($15)
+- 303 Aerospace Protectant - Essential UV protection for PVC and drop-stitch materials

 Optional but Helpful:

-- Electric air pump with reverse function
+- Electric air pump with reverse function for faster drying

-- Portable wet/dry vacuum
+- Portable wet/dry vacuum for interior cleaning

-- Desiccant packets for storage
+- Desiccant packets or DampRid for humid climate storage

-- Dryer sheets (seriously, they repel mice)
+- Dryer sheets (seriously, they repel mice - learned this from other paddlers)

 Quick Clean Method: After Each Trip (15 Minutes)

-Step 1: Initial Rinse While Inflated
+Step 1: Initial Fresh Water Rinse While Inflated

-Flip the kayak over and dump out any water.
+Start cleaning while you're still at the launch site if possible.
+It's easier to spot damage when the kayak's still inflated.
+Flip the kayak over and dump out any standing water.
 Give it a good rinse with fresh water, especially if you've been in saltwater.
-Pay attention to:
+Salt residue must be removed within 2 hours to prevent damage.

 - Inside the cockpit